bznick98/bznick98.github.io/_projects/2023-05-17-Bilateral-Neural-Operators.md

 I cannot reproduce the exact same results using the dataset Neural Ops authors provided (because the author only provides partial training dataset), but I did try to reproduce the best I can using the dataset I generated.
 Using our training data, we're able to achieve similar results for our model, and also runs faster and consumes less memory space.

-I also measure runtime performance of NeuralOps and BilateralOps (ours) along with its CUDA memory usage.
+I also measured runtime performance of NeuralOps and BilateralOps (ours) along with its CUDA memory usage.

 |  Model/Resolution   | 500x300 | 1200x900 | 2500x1200 | 4000x3000 |
 |---------------------|---------|----------|-----------|-----------|
 | NeuralOp            |  8.26 ms (121 FPS) <br/> **262 MB**   |  44.41 ms (22 FPS) <br/> **1.61 GB**    |  121.14 ms (8 FPS) <br/> **4.43 GB**  |  N/A <br/> **N/A**  |
 | **BilateralOp (ours)**  |  6.78 ms (147 FPS) <br/> **55 MB**   | 32.86 ms (30 FPS) <br/> **266 MB**    | 87.05 ms (11 FPS) <br/> **702 MB**    | 350.22 ms (2 FPS) <br/> **2.70 GB**  |

 <figcaption style="text-align: center;">Table2.
-Runtime compared on different input resolution.</figcaption>
+Runtime/Memory compared on different input resolution.</figcaption>

 <figcaption style="text-align: center;font-size: 50%;margin-top:3px;">(N/A means model runs out-of-memory for given input resolution, time is measured per inference)</figcaption>

 We can see from the table that our method is faster than the Neural Op, and it is able to handle large input resolution and consumes relatively smaller memory space.

 ### Visual Comparison
-Images are arranged from left to right as: `Input`, `Output`, `Target`, `Diff(Output,Target)`
+Images are arranged from left to right as: `Input`, `Output`, `Target`, `Diff`. `Diff` is calculated from absolute error between `Output` and `Target`.
 ###### Scene 1
 <figure style="width:70%">
   <img src="/images/bno/color-5.jpg" alt="color-5"/>